-SpineCor dynamic bracing which have been proven to help prevent progression of idiopathic scoliosis.
+Bracing has proven to help prevent progression of scoliosis.
 If you would like to read some of this research, click here.

 SpineCor braces are dynamic and preserve normal body movement and growth, which promotes a normal lifestyle.
 The brace can be worn easily and comfortably under clothing, and isn’t easily noticed to the untrained eye.
 This helps patients to accept their treatment plan more easily, and it has been found that they are more compliant when it comes to wearing their brace.

 A brace is used as part of the treatment plan.
 Before a brace is adopted, a clinical, x-ray and postural evaluation will take place with your medical practitioner.
 This is conducted to assess the type and degree of scoliosis, so the correct type of brace can be suggested.
 A brace is usually worn for 20 hours a day.
 This is why a good fit is important, so that the patient can be as comfortable as possible.
 The brace must be worn while sleeping, and the patient needs to take two 2-hour breaks from the brace at the least active times of their day.
 Patients are encouraged to wear their brace as much as possible, except for swimming and bathing.

 Bracing is accompanied with a physiotherapy exercise program, to ensure best results.
 These are worked out to the patient’s specific needs.